coffe-fan008/Wallpaper-Changer/README.md

 little proyect to learn more of filesystem and also dont write awww img "file" &amp;&amp; wal -n -i "file" every time i want to change wallpaper

 ### Sorry :(
-Sorry for the video quality; i didn't get obs work on Arch Linux. so i take the video on my phone. also the line to get the user name for the directory was made with google ai so i feel bad for use ai so i study how the function works
+Sorry for the video quality; i didn't get obs work on Arch Linux, so i take the video on my phone.

+also the line to get the user name for the directory was made with google ai so i feel bad for use ai so i study how the function works
 (This text was made by u/Avereniect from Reddit ).